- Free Open House - June 14

 The N.H.
 Fish and Game Department's Owl Brook Hunter Education Center is dedicated to educating people in the knowledge, skills and behaviors needed to become safe and responsible hunters, trappers and stewards of the state's natural resources.

 Owl Brook is managed by Fish and Game's Hunter Education Program.
-Located on 500 forested acres of land at 387 Perch Pond Road in Holderness, N.H., the center is the first facility of its kind in the state.
-It was made possible through a grant from the Federal Aid in Wildlife Restoration Act (managed by the U.S. Fish & Wildlife Service), as well as many private donations.
+Located on 500 forested acres of land at 387 Perch Pond Road in Holderness, N.H., the center was the first facility of its kind in the state.

 |Click to download Owl Brook brochure|